banzaicloud/dast-operator/README.md

 - Handle multiple service ports
 - Handle different service protocols
 - Use HTTPS instead of HTTP connecting to ZAP
-- Generate randomly ZAP API key if not defied
+- Generate randomly ZAP API key if not defined
 - API testing with JMeter and ZAP
 - Parameterized security payload with fuzz
 - Automated SQLi testing using SQLmap